benjaminion/upgrading-ethereum-book/src/book.md

 ### Constants <!-- /part2/config/constants -->

-The distinction between "constants" and "configuration values" is not always clear, and things have moved back and forth between them at times.
-Basically "constants" are things that are expected never to change for the beacon chain, no matter what fork or test network it is running.
+The distinction between "constants", "presets", and "configuration values" is not always clear, and things have moved back and forth between the sections at times.
+In essence, "constants" are things that are expected never to change for the beacon chain, no matter what fork or test network it is running.

 [TODO: Altair changes]::